The Ten Commandments (1956)

 [Sephora saw Joshua]

-Moses: Keep sounding the alarm, Gershom, but stay here, until your mother comes.
+Moses: Keep sounding the alarm, Gershom, but stay here till your mother comes.

 Moses: Your eyes are as sharp as they are beautiful.

-Bithiah: [just after Bithiah drew Infant Moses, off of the Nile River] Because I drew you from the water, you shall be called "Moses".
+Bithiah: [just after Bithiah drew Infant Moses, off of the Nile River] You will be the glory of Egypt, my son, mighty in words and deeds.
+Kings shall bow before you.
+Your name will live when the pyramids are dust.
+And... because I drew you from the water, you shall be called "Moses."

 [in pride of finding him]

 [while speaking, Bithiah, gently lifted lnfant Moses up in the air, for five to ten seconds and then gently lowered him back down, into her arms]